mkounkel/Auriga/README.md

 optional arguments:
-  -h, --help            show this help message and exit --tableOut TABLEOUT   Prefix of the csv file into which the cluster
+  -h, --help            show this help message and exit --tutorial            Use included test.fits or test.csv files as inputs --tableOut TABLEOUT   Prefix of the csv file into which the cluster
-                        properties should be written --iters ITERS         Number of iterations of each cluster is passed through Auriga to generate the errors, default 10 --downloadFlux DOWNLOADFLUX
-                        Download necessary flux from Gaia archive for all source ids, default True --saveFlux SAVEFLUX   If downloading flux, prefix of file where to save it, default empty
+                        properties should be written, default tableIn-out --iters ITERS         Number of iterations of each cluster is passed through Auriga to generate the errors, default 10 --localFlux           Download necessary flux from Gaia archive for all source ids, default True --saveFlux SAVEFLUX   If downloading flux, prefix of file where to save it, default empty